FastMap: Revisiting Structure from Motion through First-Order Optimization: Method

 where $\tau$ is a temperature hyper-parameter.
 Intuitively, the above formula is close to one when $\lambda_1^{(i)}/\lambda_2^{(i)}$ is close to one, and decreases exponentially as $\lambda_1^{(i)}/\lambda_2^{(i)}$ increases.

-We sample a set of focal length candidates and evaluate them using \cref{eq:focal-vote}.
-The candidate with the highest value~\eqref{eq:focal-vote} is chosen as the final estimate.
-This method can be easily generalized to deal with images with different focal lengths (see supplementary for details).
-After estimating the focal length, we transform the keypoints, fundamental matrices, and homography matrices using the estimated intrinsic matrices so that all components are calibrated.
+We sample a set of candidate focal lengths and evaluate them using Eqn.~\ref{eq:focal-vote}.
+We choose the candidate with the highest value~\eqref{eq:focal-vote} as the final estimate.
+This method can be easily generalized to images with different focal lengths (see \cref{app:focal} in the supplementary for details).
+After estimating the focal length, we transform the keypoints, fundamental matrices, and homography matrices using the estimated intrinsic matrices so all components are calibrated.